Skip to main content

 clip-vit-base-patch32-textEnglish74512CLIP (Contrastive Language-Image Pre-Training) is a neural network trained on a variety of (image, text) pairs.
 CLIP allows to embed images and text into the same vector space.
 This allows to find similar images as well as to implement image search.
 This is the text encoder part of the CLIP model.
 To embed images checkout clip-vit-base-patch32-image.

-Max Tokens - the maximum number of tokens that can be processed by the model.
+Max Tokens - The maximum number of tokens that can be processed by the model.
 If the input text exceeds this limit, it will be truncated.

-Embedding Dimensions - the size of the output embedding vector.
+Embedding Dimensions - The size of the output embedding vector.
 This is the number of dimensions in the vector representation of the input text.

 info